Why Do Cats Lick?

 That first one was easy!
 Let’s move onto the next easiest one, why cats lick other animals.
 Sometimes you will see a cat licking another cat, sometimes even a dog!
 There are two pretty simple reasons why cats will groom family pets.

 The first one is obvious; they are grooming the other one.
 Oftentimes I will see my cats groom each other’s head and neck, which are the places cats obviously cannot reach themselves.
 They are helping the other cat get clean, usually expecting grooming in return.
+This also becomes more common in adult cats if this is how they were raised with other kittens.
+(Chloe and Zoe groom the older cats all the time!).

 Now the other reason is one that just melts my heart.
 Cats will groom other animals as a sign of affection and care.
 Sometimes cats will groom new kittens as a way of letting them know they are part of the family.
 Cats can also groom each other as a way of showing love for one another.
 Not quite at the level of kissing, but I would think of it as the human equivalent to hugging.
 They are helping to comfort one another in this sense.